Guillermo Larrazábal: Career in Spain

 During the Spanish Civil War, the Republican faction arrested him based on false accusations and took him to a detention camp.
 His mother appealed to her friends within the faction for his release.
 A few weeks later, he was taken prisoner by the Nationalist faction and again freed at the behest of his family.
-He attempted to lay low following these incidents, but he was found and conscripted into Francisco Franco's army; he painted stamps and flags for Franco up until 1939.
+He attempted to lie low following these incidents, but he was found and conscripted into Francisco Franco's army; he painted stamps and flags for Franco up until 1939.

 When the war ended in 1939, Larrazábal was penniless.
 He found work at the studio Vitrieras de Arte (Artistic Stained Glass) in San Sebastián.
 He produced standardized works and felt oppressed by the lack of creativity he was allowed.
 In 1951, after 12 years working at the studio, he quit his job and moved to a ceramics factory in Madrid, and married in the same year.